*To support the site we use affiliate links. As an Amazon Associate we may earn from qualifying purchases.

 Heart Rate and Blood Oxygen Monitoring

 Heart rate monitoring is also fairly standard, most running watches electing to do it via wrist sensors.
 These are described as estimations because they can be inaccurate, so periphery gear can be used with running watches for more accurate measurements.
 There are also blood-oxygen measurers, which are ideal for sleep studying or when you find yourself at high altitude, but these aren’t necessary if you don’t plan on those things, and are found in the more high-end models.
+Measuring blood pressure is also a topic among watch designers.

 Emergency Incident Detection